humphs078/pands-project/README.md

 ![Missing Values](images/tables/missing_values.png "Irish Data Set Missing Values Count")

-The Pandas "describe" method crates a summary of the min, max, mean, std, etc. as demonstrated in Table 2.
+The Pandas "describe" method crates a summary of the min, max, mean, std, etc. as demonstrated in [Table 2](images/tables/data_summary.png) .
 This allows for a summary of the distribution of the data within the data set.
 This method can also be used to validate the count of the number of rows in the data set.
 As can be seen from the table this equals 150, as expected.

 **Table 2 - Data Summary**